mazimez/laravel-hands-on/README.md

-Apologies for the misunderstanding.
-I'll make the necessary updates to the text while keeping the format intact.
-Here's the revised version:

 # Scope and Attributes

 In Laravel, scopes are a powerful feature that allows you to define reusable query constraints for your Eloquent models.
 An attribute refers to a specific property or field of an Eloquent model.